buzzm/WebF/README.md

 Again, WebF will properly decode URLs and convert args to a native python dictionary containing the proper types.

 `fargs` are framework-level args and are common across ALL functions in ANY service that is deployed.
-(This is largely unexplored space) fmt   	 bson, json, ejson
-	 Emit output in one of these formats
+This is an area to be developed.

 Help
 ----